 Monument Valley’s rock formations tower over the landscape and command attention.
 The majestic canyons also hold many stories in every erosive grove, mineral color, and ancient ruin clinging to the rock walls.
 Whether you’re in the flatlands, high mountain meadows, or dry deserts, the rich Southwestern colors of reds, yellows, oranges, and pale greens always saturate your vision against the crystal blue skies.

 The Navajo Nation's land is an outdoor mecca and a photographer's dream.
 There's no shortage of intriguing, natural compositions and exciting trails.
+Be sure to incorporate some smaller treasures during your visits, such as Window Rock Navajo Tribal Park & Veteran's Memorial, or Hubbell Trading Post, a National Historic Site.

 Monument Valley Tribal Park is one of the most photographed monuments on earth and boasts sandstone masterpieces that tower at heights of 400 to 1,000 feet.
 Marvel at Mother Nature's handy work, eroding massive rocks into interesting sculptures that are open to miles of interpretation.
-What will you see carved in the rock?

-Canyon de Chelly National Monument is the longest uninterrupted, human inhabited area in the Colorado Plateau.
+Canyon de Chelly National Monument is the longest uninterrupted, human-inhabited area in the Colorado Plateau.
 Navajo families still call this canyon home, raising livestock and tending farmlands.

-Depending on the parks and historical sites you’re visiting, there are a variety of lodging options available.
+Depending on the parks and historical sites you're visiting, there are a variety of lodging options available.
+The website, Discover Navajo, manages a list of current accommodations including resorts, campgrounds, bed and breakfasts and traditional options like a Hogan.

 Camping is allowed with a permit for several locations.
 The vast size of the reservation means there are a variety of camping sites to choose from, including the Little Colorado River, San Juan River, and Monument Valley.